jdunkerley/jdunkerley/AWS Developer.md

 7. Advanced IAM, Monitoring (1:15:42)
 8. Practice Papers (2 weeks)

+## Reviewed

+- Free Test - June 2018
+- Free Test CDA
+- Test 1

 **Total Time: 10 weeks**

 # IAM

 - Use CloudTrail to monitor STS
+- To use a role run `STS:AssumeRole` to get access as the role

 ## Policy Types
 - Managed Policies (owned by AWS, cannot be edited => copy to customer manage)